Blip-On-Git/Honours-Research/README.md

 This repository contains the results and a limited set of the Kaldi files for each ASR system.
 The folders are named and structured based on normal Kaldi project structure.

 A folder all of the NCHLT corpus data required for each system is also provided.
-The audio files can be obtained from the following the [SADiLaR website](https://repo.sadilar.org/discover?query=NCHLT&filtertype=mediaType&filter_relational_operator=equals&filter=Speech)
+The audio files can be obtained from the [SADiLaR website](https://repo.sadilar.org/discover?query=NCHLT&filtertype=mediaType&filter_relational_operator=equals&filter=Speech)

 Word Error Rate results for each system can be found by following the general tree below.